Firefox is a highly-rated, and secure web browser that is installed by default in Ubuntu.

 to TRUE by double clicking it.

-Other applications you may wish to look at
+Other browsers you may wish to look at

 Epiphany - Gnome's default Web Browser